 the devolution of western civilization (a flipbook) (December 2002) flips through both images and words, from enticement to dissolution.
 Handset Goudy Oldstyle & Handtooled on Rives heavy-weight (buff) or Fabriano Tiziano (white), with textured dark red covers, in an edition of 50.
 1 5/8″x4 5/8″.
 Collected by the University of Washington and the Atlanta College of Art. $15.00.

 A Flame in the Heart (December 2002) is a 25-page accordion book exploring the territory where love and hate commingle.
 Poetry and prose by 17 writers.
 Edited by Lisa Rappoport.
 Johannot paper, handset Garamond type, black and blood-red ink; title page drawing by Bobbe Besold.
 Covers of Thai Unryu reversible (red and black).
 Each volume has unique pastepaper liners.
 Edition of 125.
 11″ x 7″ folded/18 feet long unfolded.
-In addition to the regular edition priced at $275.00, there are 10 copies signed by 16 of the 17 contributors to the anthology (alas, not Frida Kahlo), available at $500.00.
+In addition to the regular edition priced at $275.00, there are two copies signed by 16 of the 17 contributors to the anthology (alas, not Frida Kahlo) remain, available at $500.00.
 In the collections of the Rockefeller Library at Brown University, the Bancroft Library, the San Francisco Main Library, the Marriott Library at the University of Utah, U.C.
 San Diego and the University of Texas.

 A Morally Pusillanimous Cad, or The Cage of Misdirected Longing (March 2004): In a bamboo birdcage seven artificial birds perch on branches.
 Each has a wired ribbon in its beak, printed letterpress with a short phrase.
 Edition of three (of which two are hors de commerce), each unique. $325.00.